Canon 5D Mark III vs Olympus E-M1 II

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Olympus E-M1 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D Mark III: